Get an unlimited no-contract phone plan for $45

 Another common practice: Rok's "Data Stretcher" streams video at a lower resolution so you consume less data.
 Curiously, however, this works only on Android devices, according to the carrier's FAQ page.

 Speaking of phones, you should be able to bring any unlocked, CDMA-compatible model to Rok, though of course you'll need to do an IMEI-number check before signing up.
-It's worth nothing that many modern phones (Google Nexuses, some Samsung Galaxys, late-model iPhones, and so on) can work on both GSM and CDMA networks, so if you were previously with a GSM carrier, you should be able to make the move.
+It's worth noting that many modern phones (Google Nexuses, some Samsung Galaxys, late-model iPhones, and so on) can work on both GSM and CDMA networks, so if you were previously with a GSM carrier, you should be able to make the move.

 Deal or no deal?